Hyperosmia: Environmental

 There has not been extensive research into environmental causes of hyperosmia, but there are some theories of some possible causes.

 In a study by Atianjoh et al., it has been found that amphetamines decrease levels of dopamine in the olfactory bulbs of rodents.
 On this basis, it has been hypothesized that amphetamine use may cause hyperosmia in rodents and humans, but further research is still needed.
 Anecdotal support for the belief that amphetamines may cause hyperosmia comes from Oliver Sacks's account of a patient (who he later revealed to be himself) with a heightened sense of smell after taking amphetamines.

 It has been observed that the inhalation of hydrocarbons can cause hyperosmia, most likely due to the destruction of dopaminergic neurons in the olfactory bulb.

 Methotrexate, administered in the treatment of psoriasis, has been known to cause hyperosmia, and may be more likely to do so in patients with a history of migraines.
 However, this is only an observation and not part of a study; therefore, it is yet to be verified.

 Treatment

-Normal olfactory acuity will usually return over time if the cause is environmental, even if it is untreated.
-The hyperosmic person may need to be removed from strong odorants for a period of time if the sensation becomes unbearable.
-Before they had been discontinued due to undesirable side effects, butyrophenones or thioridazine hydrochloride, both of which are dopamine antagonists, have been used to treat hyperosmia.
+If the cause(s) is/are environmental, normal olfactory acuity will usually return over time, even if it is left undiagnosed or untreated.
+Hyperosmic individuals may need to avoid exposure to strong odorants for a period of time if the sensation becomes unbearable.
+Dopamine antagonists such as butyrophenones or thioridazine hydrochloride were used to treat hyperosmia, but were later discontinued due to undesirable side effects.